 Teeth whitening

-Teeth whitening is a minimally invasive, effective and aesthetic treatment used to lighten the outermost surface of the tooth (the enamel).
+Teeth whitening is a minimally invasive treatment, used to lighten the outermost surface of the tooth (the enamel).

 What types of teeth whitening are there?

-Generally speaking, there are 3 types of bleaching:
+Generally speaking, there are 3 types of Teeth whitening:

-It is the bleaching method of excellence, as it allows the use of bleaching products in the right concentrations, giving good results in a short space of time.
+In-office intensive teeth whitening is a method of excellence, as it allows the use of whitening products in adequate concentrations, providing immediate excellent results.
 Teeth whitening is performed by applying a gel to the tooth surface.
-The contact of the gel’s active ingredient with the enamel surface promotes a change in tooth color, resulting in a brighter smile.
+The gel is applied in the enamel promoting a change in tooth colour, resulting in a brighter smile.
 These products are applied under controlled conditions, protecting mucous membranes and teeth from possible side effects.
 This procedure can only be carried out by a dentist, who will accompany you throughout the whitening session.

-Whitening is done by the patient, at home, by placing a whitening gel in individualized trays for each patient.
-This type of whitening should always be prescribed and monitored by a dentist.
+At home Dental Whitening is done by the patient, with medical supervision.
+A whitening gel is applied in tailor made trays.
+This type of whitening should always be prescribed and monitored by your doctor.

-This type of whitening is reserved for teeth with endodontic treatment (devitalized).
-Over time these teeth can darken and this procedure is very effective in restoring or bringing their color closer to that of the rest of the natural teeth.
+This type of dental whitening is reserved for teeth with endodontic treatment (teeth with root canal treatment).
+Over time these teeth can darken; this procedure is very effective in restoring their natural colour.

 Book your appointment now